Redeeming points for cash back or letting your miles expire are two of 10 common mistakes you should avoid.

-The Premier Rewards Gold Card from American Express is a great example.
-This card offers 3x points for flights booked directly at the airlines and 2x points at U.S. restaurants, U.S. gas stations and U.S. supermarkets.
-All other purchases earn 1 point per dollar.
+The American Express® Gold Card is a great example.
+This card offers 3X points for flights booked directly with airlines or at AmexTravel.com and 4X points at U.S. supermarkets (on up to $25,000 in spending per calendar year, then it’s 1 point per dollar) and restaurants.
+Other purchases earn 1 point per dollar.

 Seems simple enough, but can you go wrong if you book flights through travel sites such as Kayak or Orbitz?
 A flight’s a flight, right?

-Pro tip: If you struggle to keep track of where you can earn the most rewards, stick with a travel card that pays the same generous rewards rate on everything you spend, such as the Capital One Venture Rewards card.
+Pro tip: If you struggle to keep track of where you can earn the most rewards, stick with a travel card that pays the same generous rewards rate on everything you spend, such as the Capital One Venture Rewards Credit Card.

 Getting a big introductory sign-up bonus with a new travel credit card feels like hitting the jackpot, but chasing after those bonuses can be dangerous.

-Duren says introductory bonuses make you focus on the short-term payoff, rather than thinking about the card from a long-term perspective.
+Duren said introductory bonuses make you focus on the short-term payoff rather than thinking about the card from a long-term perspective.
 In the process, you overlook a critical part of the equation: the minimum spending requirement.

-“If you’re choosing a new card based on the sign-up bonus, ask yourself if meeting the minimum spending requirement is worth it,” says Frankel.
+“If you’re choosing a new card based on the sign-up bonus, ask yourself if meeting the minimum spending requirement is worth it,” Frankel cautioned.

 If you have to spend $3,000, $4,000 or $5,000 to nab the bonus, how likely are you to pay it off in full right away?
 The more interest you pay because you’re carrying a balance, the more value is siphoned away from the rewards bonus.

-Be smart and look at things objectively as you compare bonus offers, says Bakke.
+Be smart and look at things objectively as you compare bonus offers, Bakke said.
 “Get out the calculator and see what makes the best sense.”